 - FHEQ Level:

 - Full Year

-This course is designed as the core course for the MA students majoring in Comparative Literature.
-But it is also a compulsory supportive course for all MA students of Literature in the Faculty of Languages and Cultures, including MA African Literature, MA Chinese Literature, MA Japanese Literature and others.
+This module is designed as the core module for the masters students majoring in Comparative Literature.
+It is also a compulsory supportive module for all masters students of literature programmes in the Faculty of Languages and Cultures.

 It aims to develop critical understandings of the nature of comparative literature and its place in the general context of contemporary theoretical approaches to the study of literature.
 It is also designed to introduce and examine appropriate methods for the study of African and Asian literatures.

-The course places its emphasis on the comprehension of the basics of modern theories, but also on the problematics in applying those theories to the research of Asian and African literature.
+The module places its emphasis on the comprehension of the basics of modern theories, but also on the problematics in applying those theories to the research of Asian and African literature.

 The texts below are useful as background reading.

 - S. Bassnett, Comparative literature: a Critical Introduction (Oxford, 1993)

 - H Saussy (2006) Comparative Literature in the Age of Globalisation.
 (The John Hopkins University Press).
 Read the introduction (provided).
 3-42.

 - E. Gentzler, Contemporary Translation Theories (London, 1993)